22 real problems catalogued · New problems added weekly

 Start broad, then go deeper.
-Every problem lives somewhere in this tree.
-Starting with a domain keeps your research focused and makes it easier to find related problems once you're in that world.
+Every problem lives somewhere in a domain.
+Starting with one keeps your research focused and makes it easier to find related problems once you are in that world.

 🌍